 Stage the spare ribs into dedicated vacuum bags.
 Seal and sous vide process at

 140 F/60 C for 24 hours.

-After the 24 hours have elapsed, submerge the package(s) in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until use.
-This protects your refrigerator and its contents from temperature contamination–refrigerators are not designed to or capable of cooling hot foods in a timely manner.
-After cold shocking, the ribs can be kept sealed and refrigerated in this pasteurized/preserved/tenderized state for at least a week.
+While the ribs are processing, make the Brisk BBQ Sauce.
+Set aside.
+After the 24 hours have elapsed, submerge the packaged ribs in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until use.
+This cold shocking process protects your refrigerator and its contents from temperature contamination–refrigerators are not capable of cooling hot foods in a timely manner.
+After cold shocking, the ribs can be kept sealed and refrigerated in this tenderized, pasteurized/preserved state for at least two weeks.

 Day of service: